abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 --- type:RStudioMultipleChoiceExercise lang:r xp:100 skills:1 key:38be6745ca
 ## Retrieving previous commands

-As you work with R you'll often want to re-execute a command which you previously entered.
-As with the standard R console, the RStudio console supports the ability to recall previous commands using the arrow keys:
+It's often the case that you want to re-ececute commands that you previously entered.

-Up — Recall previous command(s)
+The RStudio console supports the ability to recall previous commands using the arrow keys:

-Down — Reverse of Up
+- <strong>Up</strong> — Recall previous command(s)
-If you wish to review a list of your recent commands and then select a command from this list you can use Ctrl+Up to review the list (note that on the Mac you can also use Command-Up):
+- <strong>Down</strong> — Reverse of Up

-`
+You can even view a ist of your recent commands by pressing Ctrl+Up on Windows or Command+Up on a Mac.

 *** =instructions
 - ```file```